Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Enough to damage a ship?"

-"Uh…."
-The technician grabbed a tablet. *"...Yellow-white star, so stellar output is about... three hundred and eighty-four yottawatts… cut that in half for one hemisphere…"*
+"Uh...."
+The technician grabbed a tablet. *"...Yellow-white star, so stellar output is about... three hundred and eighty-four yottawatts... cut that in half for one hemisphere..."*

 Hiyal and the Great Father waited for him to calculate.
 After a few seconds the technician’s ears went flat, and he cleared his throat.
-"About… twenty exajoules per nanosecond."
+"About... twenty exajoules per nanosecond."

 "That much energy in a *nanosecond?* That ain’t even enough time ‘fer a beam o’ light t’cross my left *forepaw.* Ain’t that gonna fuck wit’ the pulse?"

-"It would force the pulse to have a maximum wavelength somewhere in the far thermal or near microwave, My Father, but… well, if I was building this weapon I’d want to use gamma or X-ray anyway."
+"It would force the pulse to have a maximum wavelength somewhere in the far thermal or near microwave, My Father, but... well, if I was building this weapon I’d want to use gamma or X-ray anyway."
 The technician ventured an apologetic set of his ears.
 "It wouldn’t have any real effect on the total energy delivered."

 "...Well then.
 I s’pose the answer to my question is yes," Daar observed, drily.
 "How much damage would twenny exajoules do ‘ta my ship?"

 "That’s the equivalent of a couple of gigatons, My Father.
 If the *Fury’s* shields were opaque in the correct frequency before the shot landed, she *might* be able to deflect enough to survive, but more likely she’d just be instantly vaporized.
-The firing time is effectively instantaneous, and the optical qualities of a forcefield array are infinitely variable, so they could split the beam, or stutter it, direct… *millions* of heat rays per second at targets all over the system, depending on how well they handle the waste heat…"
+The firing time is effectively instantaneous, and the optical qualities of a forcefield array are infinitely variable, so they could split the beam, or stutter it, direct... *millions* of heat rays per second at targets all over the system, depending on how well they handle the waste heat..."

 "Welp."
 Daar nodded, interrupting the technician’s increasingly worried babbling.
 "That’s a fuckin’ superweapon if I ever saw one."
 He rose to his full height, turned and barked his orders.